rust-lang/book/second-edition/src/ch15-05-interior-mutability.md

 Because some analysis is impossible, if the Rust compiler can't be sure the code complies with the ownership rules, it may reject a correct program; in this way, it is conservative.
-If Rust were to accept an incorrect program, users would not be able to trust in the guarantees Rust makes, but if Rust rejects a correct program, the programmer will be inconvenienced, but nothing catastrophic can occur. `RefCell<T>` is useful when you yourself are sure that your code follows the borrowing rules, but the compiler is not able to
+If Rust were to accept an incorrect program, users would not be able to trust in the guarantees Rust makes.
+However, if Rust rejects a correct program, the programmer will be inconvenienced, but nothing catastrophic can occur. `RefCell<T>` is useful when you yourself are sure that your code follows the borrowing rules, but the compiler is not able to